Taksin's reunification of Siam: Origin of Chao Phra Fang

 Chao Phra Fang (เจ้าพระฝาง) was originally a Northern Siamese named Ruean (เรือน).
 He travelled to Ayutthaya to study Buddhist Pāli canon and was later appointed as an abbot or patriarch of the Wat Phra Fang temple in the town of Fang (now called Sawangkhaburi in modern Tambon Pha Chuk, Uttaradit) in the northernmost Siamese frontiers.
 After the Fall of Ayutthaya in 1767, the monk Ruean found a white elephant, which was the auspicious symbol of kingship.
 Ruean then declared himself a ruler in Sawangkhaburi, claiming supernatural powers.
 He was known epithetically as Chao Phra Fang or 'the Lord of Fang'.
 Chao Phra Fang appointed his fellow red-robe-clad monks to be his military commanders.
-Chao Phra Fang led his forces to lay siege and seize Phitsanulok, incorporating the whole Hua Mueang Neua (หัวเมืองเหนือ) or Northern Siam of the Phitsanulok regime into his theocratic regime.
+Chao Phra Fang led his forces to lay siege and seize Phitsanulok, incorporating the whole Hua Mueang Neua (หัวเมืองเหนือ) or Northern Siamese territories into his theocratic regime.
 His dominions stretched from Sawangkhaburi in the north to Nakhon Sawan to the south, becoming a formidable opponent of King Taksin by 1770.
 King Taksin repeatedly condemned Chao Phra Fang as a heterodox monk as Chao Phra Fang had violated the Buddhist Vinaya by engaging in worldly affairs and warfare.

 Conquest of Phitsanulok

 In May 1770, Chao Phra Fang sent his forces south to pillage the towns of Uthaithai and Chainat for food and resources.
-The enraged King Taksin was then poised to subjugate and finish the Northern Siamese regime of Chao Phra Fang once and for all.
+The enraged King Taksin was then poised to subjugate and finish the Sawangkhaburi kingdom once and for all.
 On July 11, 1770, King Taksin assembled his troops of 10,000 men to attack Phitsanulok in the north;